karlotness/adrt/joss/paper.md

 different fields including medical/seismic tomography, signal/image processing, and the analysis of partial differential equations.
-The `adrt` package implements a discretization of the Radon transform called the approximate discrete Radon transform (ADRT) [@Brady1998].
+The `adrt` package implements a discretization of the Radon transform called the approximate discrete Radon transform (ADRT) [@Brady1998; @Gotz96fdrt].
 The ADRT is a fast transform with the complexity $\mathcal{O}(N^2 \log N)$ for a square of image of size $N
 \times N$.
-The ADRT can approximate the Radon transform with the rate
+The ADRT can approximate the Radon transform with the accuracy
 $\mathcal{O} (N^{-1} \log N)$, and it possesses important inversion properties [@Press2006; @Rim2020] enabling it to be used to approximate the inverse of the Radon transform.